-- Restore all objects that have a specified prefix to the readable state
+- Restore archived objects whose names contain a specified prefix

 ./ossutil restore oss://bucket/path/ -rNote

-- The restore operation takes about one minute.
+- The restore operation requires one minute.
 You cannot read an object that is being restored.

 |-f, --force||Forces an operation without prompting the user for confirmation.|